Shoes, Outhouses, and Kerosene

 By Bryson Williams

 War is bloody, vile, and cruel.
 Those who have seen combat first-hand will echo this statement and likely see it as an understatement.
 When studying war, scholars often are consumed with the macro-details of conflict.
 Massive battles and decisions made by brass at the top of the chain of command typically steal the spotlight and dominate the content we read when studying war.
 While the victory at Normandy and the decisive strategies implemented by Admiral Nimitz are defining characteristics of US military history, we frequently overlook the impact that war has on a micro-level.
 According to the Department of Veterans Affairs, roughly 57 million Americans have served in the US Armed Forces during a time of conflict.
 That is 57 million different experiences, 57 million unique attitudes, and 57 million diverse stories to be told.
-The Center for the Study of War and Society does its part to ensure that as many of these accounts as possible do not slip through the cracks into forgotten history.
+The Center does its part to ensure that as many of these accounts as possible do not slip through the cracks into forgotten history.

 While working at the Center this semester has provided me with a newfound appreciation for all that have served our nation.
 While I am confident that the overwhelming majority of service members would not bat an eye when faced with a life or death combat situation, most do not see the opportunity.
 We traditionally view bravery and valor as attributes of those decorated with medals and ribbons, but chest candy comes only with an opportunity to showcase those traits.
 Working at the Center has reinforced the fact for me that every veteran possesses these qualities, but not always in the traditional sense that we see in war movies.